Jason2Brownlee/QuakeBotArchive/README.md

 Reaper Bots | Additional skins for reaper bots. | [reaper/](bin/reaper/) Other | Sample code and skeleton code for bots. | [other/](bin/other/)

-## How You Can Help
+## Help

-Perhaps you can help to make this Quake bot archive more complete.
+Perhaps you can help to make this archive more complete.

 * Do you know about a Quake bot missing from the archive?
 * Do you have a copy of a Quake bot file that is missing from the archive?
 * Do you know a Quake bot author's real name or how to contact them?

-If you can help in any way, please email Jason: jason.brownlee05@gmail.com
+Please email Jason Brownlee via jason.brownlee05@gmail.com

 ## Acknowledgements